Blotch3D/Blotch3D/README.md

 3. Open the Visual Studio solution file (Blotch3D.sln).

 4. Build and run the example projects.
-(For other platforms, you'll need the appropriate Visual Studio add-on, and you will need to create a separate project for that platform.)
+(For other platforms, you'll need the appropriate Visual Studio add-on and you will need to create a separate project for that platform.)

-5. Use IntelliSense to see the reference documentation, or view the Doxygen output in "Blotch3D\_Reference\_Manual.pdf".
+5. Use IntelliSense to see the reference documentation, or view the Doxygen output of it in "Blotch3D\_Reference\_Manual.pdf".

 Introduction
 ------------

-Blotch3D is a C\# library that vastly simplifies many of the fundamental tasks in development of real-time 3D applications and games.
+Blotch3D is a C\# library that vastly simplifies many of the tasks in developing 3D applications and games.

-Blotch3D was written because I couldn't find a C\# 3D library that was both real-time and ultra-easy to use.
-(SharpDX, OpenTK, UnReal, Unity, etc. are real-time but not ultra-simple, WPF 3D is fairly easy to use but definitely NOT real-time).
+Blotch3D was written because I couldn't find a C\# 3D library that was anywhere near both hard real-time and ultra-easy to use.

 Examples are provided that show how with just a few lines of code you can...

--   Load standard file types of 3D models as "sprites" and display and move them in 3D with real-time performance.
+-   Load standard file types of 3D models as "sprites" and display and move thousands of them in 3D at high frame rates.

--   Set a model's material, texture, and how it responds to lighting.
+-   Set a sprite's material, texture, and lighting response.

 -   Load textures from standard image files.